al3jandrosg/cinder/doc/source/configuration/block-storage/drivers/dell-storagecenter-driver.rst

 -  Create, delete, list and update a consistency group.
 -  Create, delete, and list consistency group snapshots.
 -  Manage an existing volume.
+-  Replication (Requires DSM.)
 -  Failover-host for replicated back ends.
+(Requires DSM.)
 -  Create a replication using Live Volume.
+(Requires DSM.)

 Extra spec options
 ~~~~~~~~~~~~~~~~~~

-Volume type extra specs can be used to enable a variety of Dell Storage
+Volume type extra specs can be used to enable a variety of Dell EMC Storage
 Center options.
 Selecting Storage Profiles, Replay Profiles, enabling
 replication, replication options including Live Volume and Active Replay
 replication.
+(Replication options are available when connected via DSM.)

 Storage Profiles control how Storage Center manages volume data.
 For a
 given volume, the selected Storage Profile dictates which disk tier